-Each gas utility shall provide a sufficient number of valves, in addition to inlet and outlet valves at regulator stations, in its high-pressure distribution system to allow the shut-down of any section of its high-pressure distribution system in an emergency.
-In addition, each gas utility shall train all employees in the procedures to follow when it is necessary to reduce the flow of gas because of an emergency.
+(a) Each gas utility shall provide a sufficient number of valves, in addition to inlet and outlet valves at regulator stations, in its high-pressure distribution system in accordance with 49 CFR §192.181 to allow the shut-down of any section of its high-pressure distribution system in an emergency and minimize the number of customers affected.

+(b) Each gas utility shall train all operator-qualified employees in the procedures to follow when it is necessary to reduce or stop the flow of gas because of an emergency.
+Only operator-qualified employees shall perform these procedures.